nathanuphoff/Glimpse-JS/readme.md

-Reveal JS is a small dependency-free image library to create tiny image previews that load in an instant.
+Reveal JS is a dependency-free image library to create image previews that load in an instant.

 Inspiration was drawn from Facebook and Medium where tiny placeholder images are rendered blurry, until the actual full-size completes loading.
 This technique greatly reduces perceived load time, and gives page visitors a glimpse of an image instead of a blank space.